quantaosun/quantaosun/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on UNSW, Sydney
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Organic Synthesis and Computer Aided Drug Design
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about
-- 📫 How to reach me: ...
+- 📫 How to reach me: quantaosun@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 -->